Surviving a Tough Mom-Day in Three Simple Steps

 If there is only one thing you take from this post it is this- know that you are enough!
 Know that because you are trying- that is good enough!
 Know that every mother has their strengths and weaknesses and although our children seem to know all the right annoying buttons to push on us- they also help bring the better mother out of us too.

-Cheers to a Happy New Years Friends!
+Cheers to a happy you!